idris10x/sfan-assignments/salary_prediction/README.md

 ## Section 3 - Model Implementation and Tuning

+Based on the model results we have, Extra Trees Classifier appears to be the best choice with the highest recall and AUC of 73%.

 In order to find the best hyperparameters for the model, I used the `tune_model` function which loops through pre-defined hyper-parameter grids to find the best parameters for our model through 10 fold cross-validation.
 PyCaret uses the standard Randomized-Grid search to iterate through the parameters.
 Within the `tune_model` function, PyCaret also allows us to specify the metric I want to optimize.